 Here you can see in the top screenshot that there is no money on Trofense at 4.0.
 I place a back bet by clicking on one of the blue prices, then changing the odds to 4.0.
 When I submit my bet you can see in the second screenshot that my £2 is now waiting at 4.0.
 Similarly I could click on a purple price, lower the odds and queue for a lay bet at a lower price.
 This is not recommended for matched betting – you can never be sure which way the odds will move.
 However it is useful if you want to trade – see below.

-The largest and most useful betting exchange is Betfair.
+The biggest and most useful betting exchange is Betfair.
 For simplicity all screenshots in this guide are from Betfair.
 Other betting exchanges operate in a similar way, although the colours and layout may be slightly different.

 Because Betfair is so important, and is a complex website designed for a variety of types of customers, on Betclub we have detailed guides to setting up and using Betfair for matched betting.
 These show you how to place a bet and what happens when it is matched or unmatched.

-The second largest exchange is Betdaq and its “skin” Betmate, which is the same thing in a different colour.
+The second biggest exchange is Betdaq and its “skin” Betmate, which is the same thing in a different colour.
 Betdaq can be useful both for the occasional market which Betfair does not have, and as a backup in case Betfair isn’t working for some reason.
 Confusingly Betdaq shows its back odds in pink and lay odds in blue – you need to remember that the lower ones are money available to back and the higher ones to lay.

 There are other exchanges, including WBX and ibetx (most betting sites with x at the end are exchanges) and bookmakers are beginning to jump on the bandwagon and open an exchange themselves.
 The main problem with all of these, including to some degree Betdaq, is the lack of liquidity.
-Everyone knows that Betfair is the largest exchange, and therefore they tend to go there first, so Betfair has most of the liquidity.
+Everyone knows that Betfair is the biggest exchange, and therefore they tend to go there first, so Betfair has most of the liquidity.
 This situation is self perpetuating – it is extremely hard to break into this market because you need a load of liquidity before anyone will look at your site.

 In 2021 TradeHost traded 7,937 Betfair UK, IE, US & AU horse racing and greyhound markets.